dgidus/GVSU-CIS350-RPGeniuses/docs/software_requirements_specification.md

 	2. The game shall be playable in a Windows 7+ environment.
 	3. The game shall be playable in a Linux environment.

-2. Should have system requirements.
+2. Should have system requirements
 	1. The game shall be able to run on 4 GB RAM.
 	2. The game shall be able to run on 512MB VRAM.
 	3. The game shall require no more than 10 GB of storage.

+3. Should have streamline performance
+	1. The game shall limit the maximum number of clicks for any singular function to five(5) or less
+	2. The game shall limit the average response time between click and reaction to 0.5 seconds or less